achimnol/aiotools/docs/aiotools.taskgroup.rst

       cancellation before all nested spawned tasks start without context switches and propagation of the source exception when the context manager (parent task) is getting cancelled but continued.
+      All existing codes should run without any issues, but it is recommended to test thoroughly.

 .. class:: PersistentTaskGroup(*, name=None, exception_handler=None)